 We review long-lived assets for impairment when events change or circumstances indicate the carrying amount may not be recoverable.
+Events or changes in circumstances that indicate the carrying amount may not be recoverable include, but are not limited to, a significant decrease in the market value of the business or asset acquired, a significant adverse change in the extent or manner in which the business or asset acquired is used or significant adverse change in the business climate.
 If such events or changes in circumstances are present, the undiscounted cash flow method is used to determine whether the asset is impaired.
-No impairment of long-lived assets resulted in 2012, 2011 or 2010.
+No impairment of long-lived assets resulted in 2013, 2012 or 2011.